top of page

 Jenna is the Head of Interpreting and Audiology at an independent, not-for-profit organisation supporting deaf and hard of hearing communities.
 She brings over thirteen years of experience as an audiologist and business manager, across government and not-for-profit settings.

-Based in Melbourne, her professional interests centre on improving access to audiology services for deaf and hard of hearing people, delivering person-centred rehabilitation, and protecting access to independent, ethical audiology care for all Australians.
+Based in Melbourne, her professional interests centre on improving access to audiology services, delivering person-centred rehabilitation, and protecting access to independent, ethical audiology care for all Australians.

 Jenna holds a Master of Audiology, Flinders University and a Bachelor of Science (Hons.), Medical and Pharmaceutical Biotechnology, University of South Australia.